 If you're looking for a carb-filled dish that's low in calories, this whole-grain Power Pesto Pasta Salad will satisfy.
 With only 131 calories per serving, you can pair this pasta with a lean protein like chicken breast, ground turkey or tofu for a complete meal.

-This pasta salad is prepared with spinach as its main leafy green, a great nutrient-dense veggie.
-Spinach is high in magnesium and provides about 20 percent of your daily value per half cup, according to the National Institutes of Health (NIH).
+This pasta salad is prepared with spinach, which is high in magnesium and provides about 20 percent of your daily value per half cup, according to the National Institutes of Health (NIH).
 This mineral is needed for energy production and proper muscle and nerve function.
 Magnesium also helps promote good sleep, making this a perfect dish to eat before bed.

 Get the Power Pesto Pasta Salad recipe and nutrition info here.